-Chris Newman, better known as Newmany, is a creative thinker and illustrator from south-east London, UK.
+Chris Newman, also known as Newmany, is a creative thinker and graphic designer from south-east London, UK.

 • Work sustainably to protect the environment.